Quantum teleportation: Experimental results and records

 First proposed theoretically in 1993, quantum teleportation has since been demonstrated in many different guises.
 It has been carried out using two-level states of a single photon, a single atom and a trapped ion – among other quantum objects – and also using two photons.
 In 1997, two groups experimentally achieved quantum teleportation.
-The first group, led by Sandu Popescu, was based out Italy.
+The first group, led by Sandu Popescu, was based in Italy.
 An experimental group led by Anton Zeilinger followed a few months later.

 The results obtained from experiments done by Popescu's group concluded that classical channels alone could not replicate the teleportation of linearly polarized state and an elliptically polarized state.
 The Bell state measurement distinguished between the four Bell states, which can allow for a 100% success rate of teleportation, in an ideal representation.

 Zeilinger's group produced a pair of entangled photons by implementing the process of parametric down-conversion.
 In order to ensure that the two photons cannot be distinguished by their arrival times, the photons were generated using a pulsed pump beam.
 The photons were then sent through narrow-bandwidth filters to produce a coherence time that is much longer than the length of the pump pulse.
 They then used a two-photon interferometry for analyzing the entanglement so that the quantum property could be recognized when it is transferred from one photon to the other.

 Photon 1 was polarized at 45° in the first experiment conducted by Zeilinger's group.
 Quantum teleportation is verified when both photons are detected in the $|\Psi^-\rangle_{12}$ state, which has a probability of 25%.
 Two detectors, f1 and f2, are placed behind the beam splitter, and recording the coincidence will identify the $|\Psi^-\rangle_{12}$ state.
 If there is a coincidence between detectors f1 and f2, then photon 3 is predicted to be polarized at a 45° angle.
-Photon 3 is passed through a polarizing beam splitter that selects +45° and -45° polarization.
+Photon 3 is passed through a polarizing beam splitter that selects +45° and −45° polarization.
 If quantum teleportation has happened, only detector d2, which is at the +45° output, will register a detection.
-Detector d1, located at the -45° output, will not detect a photon.
-If there is a coincidence between d2f1f2, with the 45° analysis, and a lack of a d1f1f2 coincidence, with -45° analysis, it is proof that the information from the polarized photon 1 has been teleported to photon 3 using quantum teleportation.
+Detector d1, located at the −45° output, will not detect a photon.
+If there is a coincidence between d2f1f2, with the 45° analysis, and a lack of a d1f1f2 coincidence, with −45° analysis, it is proof that the information from the polarized photon 1 has been teleported to photon 3 using quantum teleportation.